 Trucking companies will put inexperienced drivers on the road to meet the demand for trucking services and pad their bottom lines.
 Unqualified truck drivers are prone to making mistakes, ignoring regulations, and causing accidents that injure or kill innocent motorists.

-In this blog post, we explore the problem of unqualified truck drivers and how an experienced truck accident attorney can assist you in securing financial compensation for injuries you sustained in an accident caused by one.
+In this blog post, we explore the problem of unqualified truck drivers and how an experienced California truck accident lawyer can assist you in securing financial compensation for injuries you sustained in an accident caused by one.

 The vast majority of large trucks on the road are commercial vehicles.
 To operate a truck legally in any U.S. state, a driver must obtain and keep a commercial driver’s license (CDL).
 Getting a CDL is no easy task.